Greebbie/point-e/README.md

 uses the ABO version which captioned with BLIP [here](https://huggingface.co/docs/transformers/en/model_doc/blip).

 The script for process the downloaded data and generating the dataset refer to (* [download_data.py](point-e/download_data.py) and * [generate_dataset.py](point-e/generate_dataset.py)).
 The generated dataset.jsonl file need to be placed at upper level folder for the uid match.

+A larger size of training data with rich varities of types are strongly encouraged for better performance.